Last updated 10 am on 28 September 2020.

 Precautions taken on campus:

-Quarantine Space is being set up on campus: Parijata Hostel.
+Quarantine Space has been set up on campus: Parijata Hostel.

 All meeting rooms have been deep cleaned by the staff